 The dual drive allows individual synchronization of the header feed auger with the feedrolls and the header tine reel with the vehicleâs forward speed when harvesting.

-8000 Series SPFH can be equipped with crop processing technology, resulting in corn silage samples complying with highest-quality standards and kernel processor scores.
+8000 Series SPFH can be equipped with crop reprocessing technology, resulting in corn silage samples complying with highest-quality standards and kernel processor scores.
 Crop processing principles are implemented on the harvesters reflecting the various crop conditions as well as the harvesting capacity of the machines relative to their engine power.

 8000 Series SPFHs feature the unique John Deere Dura-Drum© design.
 The cutterhead's distinct flywheel design or the retracting knife segments protecting the rotor against destruction by foreign objects remain unchanged.
 Cutterhead speed is set at 1100 rpm at rated engine speed.